LaraAEC/api_foodExplorer/README.md

 # Usage Guidelines
 - To install the project dependencies and initiate its functionality, execute the command npm i or yarn i in the terminal.
 It's important to run this command to ensure that all necessary dependencies are installed correctly.

-- Para inicializar as tabelas do banco de dados execute o comando "npm run migrate".
+- To initialize the database tables, run the command "npm run migrate".

 - The administrator and the user are identified through the isAdmin logic developed in the backend to be consumed.
 This logic returns a boolean value; if it's "1," it indicates an administrator, and if it's "0," it signifies a user.
 This value should already be configured directly in the database, with "1" indicating an administrator role.

--Para realizar as requisições no insomnia é necessário usar nos parâmetros o seguinte endereço, http://localhost:2222/"nome da tabela" podendo ser [users, sessions, dishes, requests, items_requests, category, files, favorites] de acordo com a tabela que será feita a modificação.
+- To make requests in insomnia, use the following address in the parameters: http://localhost:2222/"table name," which can be [users, sessions, dishes, requests, items_requests, category, files, favorites], according to the table that will be modified.

 # Previews

 ## 🔗 Links
 [![deploy](https://img.shields.io/badge/deploy-00BFFF?style=for-the-badge&logo=cloud&logoColor=white)](https://rocketfood-api-im2b.onrender.com)
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/larissa-adler-ewertoncoelho1000)